flexmonster/api-data-source/guide.md

 Note: If Flexmonster Pivot Table is running on a different server, enable CORS.

-It is a good idea to check our [sample Node.js server](readme.md#sample-nodejs-server) that implements Flexmonster's custom data source API for a reference.
+It is a good idea to check our [sample Node.js server](readme.md#sample-nodejs-server) that implements Flexmonster's custom data source API for an example implementation.

 ## Step 2.
 Configure Flexmonster report